 Feeling The Winter Blues?
 Here’s What To Do:

-It’s natural to start feeling down in the winter months, but there’s steps you can take to help
+It’s natural to start feeling down in the winter months, but there are steps you can take to help!

 Here are some ways to address the seasonal shifts to our energy and mood: